YujieZhou0813/yujiezhou0813.github.io/content/panoptic_segmentation/Eclipse/index.md

 from the series *Panoptic Segmentation*
 2022, Archival pigment print, 120 x 80 cm

 Photography in Chinese essentially means 'capturing shadows,' while the Latin etymology of photography refers to 'drawing with light.'
-Photography provides me with the lens through which to explore the contents of capturing shadows—to discern what is still perceptible, even within the darkness they cast.
+Photography provides me with the lens through which to explore the contents of capturing shadows—to discern what is still visible, even within the darkness they cast.